ucsd-ml-arts/ml-art-final-leeorandtim/README.md

 ## Abstract Proposal

 We want to continue on our project four concept.
 We hope to get a webcam capturing the people in front of it; it will then take a picture of the person/ group and use object detection for the essential features (body, eyes, beard,  mouth, etc.) and have it color/ mask the picture.
-Then, the image will go through some style transform to yield the final result.
+Then, the image will go through some style transform (possibly Neural Doodle) to yield the final result.

 ## Project Report